-As well as complying with local laws and regulations, in 2024, we took our commitment to environmental responsibility further by developing our own biodiversity standard, that will be embedded within our QHSE policy.
-This Group-wide standard sets a clear framework for all subsidiaries, reinforced by strong targets, impact assessments and collaborative local initiatives to ensure biodiversity protection is fully integrated into our governance.
+As well as complying with local laws and regulations, Biodiversity Standard will be applied together with in 2024, we took our commitment to environmental any local laws, consistent with best practice. responsibility further by developing our own biodiversity standard, that will be embedded within Our overarching objective is to develop an individual and our QHSE policy.
+This Group-wide standard sets a tailored biodiversity plan for each subsidiary by 2025. clear framework for all subsidiaries, reinforced by This would ensure that context-specific considerations strong targets, impact assessments and collaborative are considered and that policies are effective across local initiatives to ensure biodiversity protection is different regions with varied ecosystems. fully integrated into our governance.